• Home

 • De-escalate conflict and manage conflict resolution.

-Of course, the reality of managing a committee or any other group of professionals is a complex challenge that includes countless different scenarios to consider.
-To make your leadership lesson plans as effective as possible, you might focus on microlearning.
+Of course, the reality of managing a committee or any other group of professionals is a complex challenge that includes countless different scenarios.
+To make your leadership lessons as effective as possible, you might focus on microlearning, which are short lesson plans centered on a single learning outcome, like strategically diffusing a dispute between two committee members.

-According to re:Charity’s resource on microlearning, microlearning courses are relatively short and more focused lesson plans that are centered on a single learning outcome, like strategically diffusing a dispute between two committee members.
-These mini-courses are easy to consume and focus on specific challenges, allowing you to leverage your board software to educate new board members on real-life scenarios that they might very well encounter.
+These mini-courses are easy to consume and focus on specific challenges, allowing you to leverage your board software to educate new board members on real-life scenarios they might encounter.

 {"email":"Email address invalid","url":"Website address invalid","required":"Required field missing"}